 - Avoid distracting backgrounds and multicolor fonts

 - See Accessibility Guide Documents page for more information on choosing fonts, colors, and backgrounds

-- Text should be in areas provided, not Text Boxes.
+- Text should be in areas provided, not text boxes.
 Choose Outline View (versus Slides) to see what text is accessible to the screen reader.
 Text boxes, images and speaker notes do not show up in the outline view.

 Though PowerPoint allows you multiple options for printing your presentation, Notes Pages are the best option.
 Distributing the Power Point on paper allows participants to take notes and retain information.
-Also, ofr people with vision or cognitive impairments, advance distribution in requested (alternate) format allows better participation.
+Also, for people with vision or cognitive impairments, advance distribution in requested (alternate) format allows better participation.

 - Full Page; Print one slide per page with no notes.

 - Notes Pages; Print one slide per page, with slide at top of page and notes at the bottom.
 This is the best choice since it provides a large image accompanied by a written explanation of slide content and relevance

 - Outline View; Print your slides as an outline.
 However, notes are not shown and slides that have images appear blank.
 You are also unable to control the font style or size.
 If you want a text version of your PowerPower point see How to convert PPT to Text below.